Frank Zappa's musical language

 Stinkfoot (1974-78)

 "Stinkfoot" exists in three variants.
 One is the original studio recording for "Apostrophe (')", the second is a live variant, today available in four versions.
 The live variant follows the thematic architecture of the studio version, but has a much different main vamp.
 Both bass lines of the vamp are in 12/8 and follow the C Mixolydian scale.
 As for their notes and chords, they have about nothing in common.
 The live version has a C and B chord alternating.
 For the studio variant you have various people playing freely through the C Dorian scale (that has an Eb compared to the E natural of the bass).
 All versions contain a solo, making each one of them worthwhile.
 There can be stage happenings as well.
 The 1988 track has an intro about Jimmy Swaggart being caught with a prostitute.
 During the 1978 performance Zappa recognizes an old acquaintance in the audience from the Garrick theatre concerts a decade before, a guy who then came on stage every night.
 The live variant of the vamp also got used for accompanying Zappa's "Poodle lecture", as you can find it on "YCDTOSA Vol. VI", as well as in the "Baby snakes" movie.
+See the Baby snakes section for the opening bars.
 A third variant of "Stinkfoot" turned up with the ZFT release "Zappa '75 Zagreb/Ljubljana" from 2022.
 An example from that specific 1975 performance is included in the FZ:OZ section of this study.

 Stinkfoot (1978 live), opening bars (midi file).